Magento2Translations/language_en_pt/README.md

 # English (English) Magento2 Language Pack (en_PT)
 This is a Language Pack generated from the [official Magento2 translations project](https://crowdin.com/project/magento-2) at [Crowdin](https://crowdin.com).
-The English (English) translations used can be found [here](https://crowdin.com/project/magento-2/en).
+The English (English) translations used can be found [here](https://crowdin.com/project/magento-2/en-PT).
-This translation is usefull for people living in the Portugal (Portugal).
+This translation is usefull for people living in the international waters (Anywhere).

 For our other language packs look at the [Magento2Translations](http://magento2translations.github.io/) page.